 Each Rate Period, BPA will use the IRD percentage to set a mills/kWh discount rate, that when applied to qualified irrigation load produces a dollar credit on eligible customers’ power bills.
 The percentage will be multiplied by the sum of the forecast revenue that irrigation loads will pay through the Tier 1 Charges, adjusted for any applicable LDD, divided by the sum of the irrigation loads (expressed in kWh) to derive the mills/kWh discount.
 This discount will be seasonally available to qualifying loads during May, June, July, August, and September.

-The Power Sales Contract will include the terms and conditions for the IRD.
-The Power Sales Contract also will specify quantities, definitions, and conditions for a qualifying irrigation load.
+The CHWM Contract will include the terms and conditions for the IRD.
+The CHWM Contract also will specify quantities, definitions, and conditions for a qualifying irrigation load.
 The discount rate to be applied to qualifying irrigation loads for the relevant Rate Period will be determined in the applicable 7(i) Process and will be included in the applicable GRSPs.

 BPA will include in the FY 2029 proposed GRSPs the eligibility criteria for the IRD.
 To qualify for the IRD, the customer must meet one of the following criteria: